jborza/jborza.github.io/_posts/2020-10-30-hardware-adventures-8-ps2-typewriter.md

 ### Handling the keypress events only

-We should upgrade our keyboard driver by adding another output: makeBreak, which will output 1 for make and 0 for break code.
+We should upgrade our keyboard driver by adding another module around it, that handles keypresses.
+It has a new output: makeBreak, which will output 1 for make and 0 for break code.
 Then in the top module we can handle these situation separately - by ignoring the scancode with the break code flag completely.

+E0 seems to be followed by a single scan code, E1 seems to be followed by two scan codes.

+> There are some weird keys with long scancode sequence: Pause: `E1 1D 45 E1 9D C5`, Print screen: `e0 2a e0 37`.
+I'll pretend these don't exist.

+I named the new module `ps2_keypress_driver`, it actually ignores

 ### What did I learn

+#### Active-high vs Active-low

 Check if your reset button is active-low or active-high logic (https://en.wikipedia.org/wiki/Logic_level#Active_state).
 I have spent an hour looking at code, debugging various signals only to realize my reset button sends logical one if not pressed.

+#### Two vs one process state machines
+I learned about "two process" design method (as per https://www.gaisler.com/doc/vhdl2proc.pdf) - one sequential, one combinatorial vs "one process", which does everything in ... a single process.
+The [opinions online differ](https://forums.xilinx.com/t5/Synthesis/Differences-between-one-process-and-two-process-FSM/td-p/214607).
+I find the latter easier to debug and write.